waikato-datamining/image-dataset-converter/plugins/from-voc-od.md

   -I [INPUT_LIST ...], --input_list [INPUT_LIST ...]
                         Path to the text file(s) listing the XML files to use (default: None)
+  -r IMAGE_REL_PATH, --image_rel_path IMAGE_REL_PATH
+                        The relative path to use for the 'folder' property to locate the images. (default: None)
 ```